Contact

 Jesse Rodin

 Two projects in the digital humanities strive to make the period as a whole more accessible.
-Rodin directs the Josquin Research Project (josquin.stanford.edu), a digital tool for exploring a large musical corpus; and he co-directs the international project Mapping the Musical Renaissance, which facilitates basic understanding as well as serendipitous discovery.
+Rodin directs the Josquin Research Project (josquin.stanford.edu), a digital tool for exploring a large musical corpus.
+He co-directs Mapping the Musical Renaissance, which facilitates basic understanding as well as serendipitous discovery.

 Rodin is the recipient of awards and fellowships from the Guggenheim Foundation; the Université Libre de Bruxelles; the American Council of Learned Societies; the American Society of Composers, Authors, and Publishers; the Harvard University Center for Italian Renaissance Studies; and the American Musicological Society.
 He has been featured in a variety of public forums, including The New Yorker.
 He prepares new editions of all the music Cut Circle performs; these are freely available through the Josquin Research Project.
 For his work with Cut Circle he has received the Prix Olivier Messiaen, the Noah Greenberg Award, Editor’s Choice (Gramophone), and a Diapason d’Or.
 Cut Circle’s latest album was a finalist for a Gramophone Award.

 At Stanford Rodin directs the Facsimile Singers, in which students develop native fluency in old musical notation.
 He has organized symposia on the composer Johannes Okeghem, medieval music pedagogy, musical analysis in the digital age, and regional Italian cooking.
-In addition to undergraduate and graduate music courses, he teaches a class on late-medieval feasting that marries art, music, poetry, and politics with hands-on experience in the kitchen.